onyzhin/weather-app/README.md

 As official documentation says: "A data provider class can be used with the router to resolve data during navigation.
 The router waits for the data to be resolved before the route is finally activated."
 It means that the page won't be shown before the data is loaded.
 That is not what I want.
 I decided to load data with the help of guards because of a couple of reasons:
-1) it is easy to reuse and combine guards
+1) It is easy to reuse and combine guards
 2) I could redirect to the aimed page and show default data or preloader, so it'll look like more naturally for the user.
 3) I need to cache data and load it only once because free APIs have restrictions for calls per minute.